RenderKit/ospray/doc/api.md

   vec3f          gridSpacing           $(1, 1, 1)$  size of the grid cells in
                                                     world-space

-  string         voxelType               undefined  data type of each voxel,
+  int            voxelType               undefined  data type of each voxel,
                                                     currently supported are:

                                                     `OSP_UCHAR`